rehierl/node-tree-outliner/1-3-hierarchies/1-2-hierarchies-of-sets.md

 * A hierarchy is not empty (one root set).
 * A hierarchy has no loops and no cycles.
-* A hierarchy has no sets that overlap each other.
+* A hierarchy has no overlapping sets.
 * Two distinct sets are either disjoint, ex-or one is a strict subset of the other.
 * Each set either has no, ex-or exactly one parent set.